Please see the Maintenance policy for supported versions.

-Reporting a bug
+Reporting a Vulnerability

 If you have not received a reply to your email within 48 hours, or have not heard from the security team for the past five days there are a few steps you can take:

-- Problem is confirmed and, a list of all affected versions is determined.
+- Security report received and is assigned a primary handler.
+This person will coordinate the fix and release process.
+Problem is confirmed and a list of all affected versions is determined.
 Code is audited to find any potential similar problems.

 This process can take some time, especially when coordination is required with maintainers of other projects.
 Every effort will be made to handle the bug in as timely a manner as possible, however it’s important that we follow the release process above to ensure that the disclosure is handled in a consistent manner.